cobaltians/cobalt-tutorial/tutorial.md

 To checkout the solution for each step:

-- clean your local changes with `git stash && git stash drop`
+- clean your local changes with `git checkout -- *`
 - checkout tag `step-X` where X is the number of the step.
 For example : `git checkout step-1`

 In this tutorial you will have to touch exclusively theses files :